judebantony/release_workflow_example/README.md

 # DevX - Cloud-Based IDE and GitHub Action

-This sample projet is to demostrate DevX by using an integrated cloud-based IDE for feature delopment and e2e SDLC release workflow process.
+This sample projet is to demostrate DevX - using an integrated cloud-based IDE for feature development and E2E SDLC release process.

 #### Tools used are listed below ####